pbinkley/microcopying_1940/index.markdown

-want list in an emergency program that we should take advantage of the various suggestions that have been advanced; the Union Catalogue, the consultation immediately with scholars who know material that should be gotten, and that we should use <span style="page" id="page204">[p.204]</span> every possible means available to the profession.
+want list in an emergency program that we should take advantage of the various suggestions that have been advanced; the Union Catalogue, the consultation immediately with scholars who know material that should be gotten, and that we should use <span class="page" id="page204">[p.204]</span> every possible means available to the profession.
 That is with regard to the emergency program.</p>

 <p>With regard to the long-range program, personally I